benchhub/benchhub/doc/log/at15/2020-08-09-tqbuilder.md

 I should have finished tqbuilder if the TODO list was correct.
 However, like most TODO list, `cp -r this-year next-year`.

-Some extra time is spent on designing the runtime and job interface.
+Some extra time was spent on designing the runtime and job interface.
 Those work can happen in parallel and there should be not that much work in register user, project etc.

 Though I might still want to think more on how the registry work (for merging multiple benchhub instances etc.)